Articles

 The Foam Mattress: Modern Comfort and Innovation

 The foam mattress emerged in the mid-20th century with the introduction of polyurethane foam.
-Later, NASA’s development of viscoelastic memory foam in the 1960s brought even greater advancements.
+Later, the development of viscoelastic memory foam in the 1960s brought even greater advancements.

 Foam mattresses quickly gained popularity because they: